 Bridget Jack Jeffries

 Do not intermarry with them.
-Do not give your daughters to their sons or take their daughters for your sons, for they will turn your sons away from following me to serve other gods, and the Lord’s anger will burn against you and will quickly destroy you. ~ Exodus 7:3-4 (NIV)
+Do not give your daughters to their sons or take their daughters for your sons, for they will turn your sons away from following me to serve other gods, and the Lord’s anger will burn against you and will quickly destroy you. ~ Deuteronomy 7:3-4 (NIV)

 Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness? ~ 2 Corinthians 6:14 (NIV)